Alpha Sigma Alpha DEI Statement

 Recruit and Develop Diverse Talent – The success of Alpha Sigma Alpha is amplified when we engage with individuals who bring different perspectives to our sisterhood.

-- Review and assess the Membership Selection procedure for implicit bias
+- Review and assess the Membership Selection procedure for implicit bias – Recommendations have been made by the DEI Task Force (Inclusive Recruitment Workgroup) that will be implemented by fall 2023.

-- Identify recruitment strategies that create a sense of belonging
+- Identify recruitment strategies that create a sense of belonging – The Recruitment Resource Project Team is developing a guide to be available for fall 2023 recruitment.

 - Continue to diversify our board of directors, staff and volunteer roles